RetroDECK/ES-DE/CONTRIBUTING.md

 * Complete overhaul of the grid view style
 * A nice and useful grid view implementation in rbsimple-DE
 * Internationalization/multi-language support
+* Possibly replace libVLC with FFmpeg
 * Support for pre-defined alternative emulators and cores (configured in es_systems.cfg)
-* Support for additional scraper services (?)
+* Support for additional scraper services (if feasible?)
 * Authoring tools to clean up orphaned gamelist entries, media files etc.
 * Improved multi-threading
 * Add 'time played' counter per game, similar to how it works in Steam
 * Scrollbars for menus and gamelists
 * Flatpak and Snap support on Linux
-* Add to Debian repository
+* Add to Linux repositories, BSD ports collections etc.

 #### v2.0